The new Groups release has a fresh look, including controls that match Gmail and other Google services.

 Using iFrames to embed groups in external web pages.
 Located in classic Groups under Manage groupInformationGeneral information.

 Instead, you can link to a group from an external web page and view the group in Groups.

 |Some advanced keyboard shortcuts||Some advanced keyboard shortcuts are no longer supported.
 See supported keyboard shortcuts at Use keyboard shortcuts in Google Groups.
 Accessibility shortcuts are still supported.|

 |Editing own posts||Allowing users to make changes to their messages after posting them.|

-Instead, you can create a filter for your group messages in Gmail and view unread message counts there.
+You can create a filter for your group messages in Gmail and view unread message counts there.

 |User activity||Viewing activity for a user such as recent posts, total posts, posting trend per month, and group memberships.|

 Viewing the My Discussions page from the left navigation panel.